 The owners see the shift to plant-based eating moving quickly.
 Joel Panozzo says, “We’re at least broadening consciousness of what vegan food is.
 Nowhere on our menu does it say vegan.
 We’re just trying to provide the option so people can make more meal choices.
 I think more restaurants we will cater even more to these communities as they become larger.”

 All studies confirm Americans go overboard with meat on their plates.

-On average, consumption of protein in the U.S. is double that of people in other countries.
-Which is why I’ve always preferred Middle Eastern or Asian cuisines.
+On average, the consumption of protein in the U.S. is double that of people in other countries.
+This is why I’ve always preferred Middle Eastern or Asian cuisines.

 Ann Arbor/Ypsilanti residents or visitors can get plenty of vegetarian or vegan foods at ethnic eateries.
 There’s Jerusalem Cafe, Moroccan Casablanca, Eyse’s Turkish home-style cooking or the previously mentioned Earthen Jar, to name a few.

 But, what I find especially encouraging is mainstream establishments that understand people don’t always want to have a cow.